Find Affordable College Courses

 21 Yearly Graduations

 SUNY Plattsburgh is the 3rd most popular school in the nation for students seeking a bachelor's degree in clinical nutrition.
 Roughly 5,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 21 bachelor's degrees were handed out to clinical nutrition majors at SUNY Plattsburgh.
-About 86% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 21 people received their bachelor's degree in clinical nutrition from SUNY Plattsburgh.
+About 91% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 19 Yearly Graduations

 Kent State University at Kent is the 5th most popular school in the nation for students seeking a bachelor's degree in clinical nutrition.
 Each year, around 26,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,000 per year, while in-state graduate students, on average, pay $11,766 per year.
-The clinical nutrition program at Kent State University at Kent awarded 19 bachelor's degrees during the 2020-2021 school year.
-About 79% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,595 per year, while in-state graduate students, on average, pay $12,483 per year.
+During the most recent year for which we have data, 19 people received their bachelor's degree in clinical nutrition from Kent State.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 8 Yearly Graduations